-Thanks for tuning in as we talked about Connecting with Kids Throughout the Week!
+Thanks for joining me as we talked about Connecting with Kids Throughout the Week!
 Below you’ll find a brief overview of what we talked about, along with links to the free downloads I mentioned!
 Have more questions?
 Email me at firstname.lastname@example.org.

 There are 168 hours in a week.
 You get to see kids for 1 of those hours (if they come).
 What will you do with the other 167 hours in a week to connect with kids?

 Crew Cards – Send some good, old-fashioned snail mail!
 Make it a goal that every child in your ministry receives a handwritten note from you/someone on your team at least once a year, if not once a semester.
-Use our Crew Cards system to help you get your whole team on board!
+Use a system like Crew Cards (download your free copy here) to help you get your whole team on board!

 Connect with Parents – Connecting with kids often means connecting with their parents.
 Connect with parents through digital means like email, texting, and social media.
-Encourage and equip parents for faith conversations at home with resources like Here are some ideas to get you started:
+Encourage and equip parents for faith conversations at home.
+Here are some ideas to get you started:

 - Bible-based Family At-Home Event

 - Family Devotionals for Mother’s Day, The Armor of God, Fruit of the Spirit, Summer Adventure through Exodus, Baking Through the Bible, or this free family guide for spending time with Jesus daily.

 - Resources that help with Bible skills, like a Bible House Hunt or monthly memory verse cards

 - Resources that help parents have meaningful conversations about tough topics or around the dinner table